 In this Compendium, felony and misdemeanor distinctions are provided where the data permit these distinctions.
 Chapter 1 does not use this distinction because many suspects cannot be so classified at the investigation stage in the criminal justice process.
 Chapter 2 no longer reports this distinction because the Pretrial Services Agency no longer gathers this information.
 Chapters 3 and 4 distinguish between felony and misdemeanor offenses, as do tables 6.1-6.6.
-Tables 6.7-6.10 follow the convention of other BJS publications by separately tabulating offenders whose actual imposed sentences are less than or equal to 1 year and those whose actual sentences are greater than 1 year.
+Tables 6.7-6.11 follow the convention of other BJS publications by separately tabulating offenders whose actual imposed sentences are less than or equal to 1 year and those whose actual sentences are greater than 1 year.

-Most serious offense selection Where more than one offense is charged or adjudicated, the most serious offense (the one that may or did result in the most severe sentence) is used to classify offenses.
+Most serious offense selection

+Where more than one offense is charged or adjudicated, the most serious offense (the one that may or did result in the most severe sentence) is used to classify offenses.
 The offense description may change as the criminal justice process proceeds.
 Tables indicate whether investigated, charged or adjudicated offenses are used.
 In chapter 1, the most serious offense is based on the criminal lead charge as determined by the assistant U.S. attorney responsible for the criminal proceeding.
 In chapter 2, the major charged offense is based upon the Administrative Office's offense severity classification system, as determined by the pretrial officer responsible for the case.
 To select this offense, the officer ranks offenses according to severity based on maximum imprisonment, type of crime, and maximum fines.
-In chapters 3 and 4, the most serious offense charged is based on statutory maximum penalties.
-In chapter 3, the most serious offense charged is the one that has the most severe potential sentence.
+In chapter 3. the most serious offense charged is the one that has the most severe potential sentence.
 For chapter 4, conviction offenses are based on statutory maximum penalties.
 In chapter 5, offenses are classified by the offense of conviction.
-In tables 6.1-6.6. the most serious offense of conviction is either the one having the longest sentence imposed or, if equal sentences were imposed or there was no imprisonment, it was the offense carrying the highest severity code as determined by the Administrative Office's offense severity code ranking.
-In tables 6.7-6.12, prisoners are classified according to the offense which bears the longest single incarceration sentence.
+In tables 6.1-6.6, the most serious offense of conviction is either the one having the longest sentence imposed or, if equal sentences were imposed or there was no imprisonment, it was the offense carrying the highest severity code as determined by the Administrative Office's offense severity code ranking.
+In tables 6.7-6.13, prisoners are classified according to the offense which bears the longest single incarceration sentence.